MetPX/sarracenia/docs/How2Guides/FlowCallbacks.rst

         Task: gather messages from a source... return a list of messages. return []

+    """
+      application of the accept/reject clauses happens here, so after_accept callbacks run on a filtered set of messages.

+    """

     def after_accept(self,worklist):
+        """
          Task: just after messages go through accept/reject masks, operate on worklist.incoming to help decide which messages to process further. and move messages to worklist.rejected to prevent further processing. do not delete any messages, only move between worklists.
+        """
     def do_poll(self):
         Task: build worklist.incoming, a form of gather()